jpnm561/HAR-UP/DataBaseDownload/README.md

 2. After installing pyDrive, you'll need to enable Google Drive's API in your goodgle account, make a project and get your client id and client secret (these can be downloaded in a json file as 'client_secrets.json').
 Instructions on how to achieve this can be followed here: https://pythonhosted.org/PyDrive/quickstart.html

-3. To avoid errors, and constant authorization checks via browser, you should then make a YAML file called **'settings.yaml'** in your root directory, where the **'client_secrets.json'** should alse be stored.
+3. To avoid errors, and constant authorization checks via browser, you should then make a YAML file called **'settings.yaml'** in your working directory, where the **'client_secrets.json'** should alse be stored.
 This YAML file should have the following content:

  ```
    client_config_backend: file